 Lili Yazzie is a senior at Glencoe High School.
 She is the President of Glencoe’s Environmental Impact Club and Co-Captain of Glencoe’s Speech and Debate team.
 In her free time, she enjoys volunteering, hiking, and going to various concerts.
 Lili has always had a passion for environmental advocacy, but only in recent years has she begun to realize her role in creating tangible change by inspiring and educating others.

 Wendy Echeverria is a senior at Glencoe High School.
-She is involved in Glencoe’s Latino Student-Teacher Board, is the chair of the Hillsboro School District’s IGNiTE (Inspiring Growth Now in Teacher Education) Program, and is a member of the Citizen’s Curriculum Advisory Committee.
-In addition to volunteering, track & field, and weightlifting, she publishes her essays to advocate for Latinx culture to her website.
-Wendy’s experiences in and out of school have inspired her to pursue her passion of education, and thus plans to become a high school Ethnic Studies teacher.
+She she is passionate in advocating for her Latinx culture and publishes her essays to her website.
+In her spare time she enjoys volunteering, track & field, weightlifting, and being involved in the Hillsboro School District.
+Wendy’s experiences in and outside of school have inspired her to pursue her passion within education, and thus plans to become a high school Ethnic Studies teacher.